AstraBert/jan-scraper/README.md

 ⚠️DISCLAIMER: This version is still a beta and it is built for small, end-user, customizable projects.
 The implementation of API scraping brings us closer to the result of optimized scaling for large LLM application in daily life, but we're still far from what we can reach...
 Stay tuned!

+🎉**jan-scraper for conversation??**: Now jan-scraper is optimized also to use Jan as an interface to hold a conversation with several text-generation and text2text-generation HuggingFace models, in 89 different languages, with *your own* pdfs.

+⚠️Being a new implementation, the conversator module may still be unstable, throw errors and have some bugs.
+Moreover, it only support one pdf at a time, so, if you have more, make sure to concatenate all of them in only one file.

 ## Overview